hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-As you see, an Arquillian based test is annotated with `@ExtendWith(ArquillianExtension.class)`, it is a standard JUnit 5 extension.
-In every arquillian test, you have to create a minimal deployment archive via a static `@Deployment` annotated method.
+As you see, an Arquillian integration test is annotated with `@ExtendWith(ArquillianExtension.class)`, which is a standard JUnit 5 extension.

+In an Arquillian test, you have to create a minimal deployment archive via a static `@Deployment` annotated method.
 In the `@Deployment` method, you can prepare the resource that will be packaged and deployed to the target runtime before running test cases.

-In the test class, you can inject available beans, for example, we inject `GreetingService` here,  then in the test method, use `GreetingService` bean to verify the functionality.
+In the test class, you can inject available beans like a CDI bean, for example, we inject `GreetingService` here, then in the test method, use `GreetingService` bean to verify the functionality.

 Open your terminal, execute the following command to run `GreetingServiceTest`.